Reputation Lowers Costs For Property Managers

 Most renters search for rental properties on the main property portals, but they don’t stop there.
 They also check out social media, and you should post your listings on Twitter, Facebook, Instagram, Craigslist, and Pinterest.

-Social media is a great communication, marketing, and reputation management tool for landlords.
 Here are a few things you can do to stand out from the competition when using social media:

 • Start a blog and share interesting and engaging content